Quick Overview of the BCG Matrix

 For those people familiar with the BCG matrix, you should recall that the horizontal axis measures relative market share.

 This is the more important of the two dimensions.
-A high or low relative market share makes the difference between a cash cow and a dog or a star and a question market – whereas a high or low market growth rate makes the difference between cash cow and a star (which are both good portfolios to have).
+A high or low relative market share makes the difference between a cash cow and a dog or a star and a question mark – whereas a high or low market growth rate makes the difference between cash cow and a star (which are both good portfolios to have).

 Why relative market share was used in the BCG matrix?